Understanding the Singapore-UAE Business Corridor

 How long can I stay in Singapore on a business visit pass from UAE, and what activities are permitted?

-UAE passport holders receive 30 days visa-free entry upon arrival, extendable to 90 days maximum.
-During this period, you can conduct substantial business activities including: attending meetings and negotiations, signing contracts, conducting market research, attending conferences and exhibitions, exploring partnerships, and setting up business infrastructure.
-What you cannot do: engage in gainful employment with Singapore company, conduct commercial transactions as Singapore-registered business without proper visa, or receive salary from Singapore source.
-For business activities requiring physical presence beyond 90 days or to actively operate your Singapore company, you must secure appropriate work pass (EntrePass or Employment Pass).
+UAE passport holders receive 30 days visa-free entry upon arrival, and Singapore allows visa-free visits for up to 30 days.
+The Short-Term Visit Pass can be extended for 30 days from the day of entry.
+For immediate family members of Singapore citizens or permanent residents, the STVP can be extended for up to 89 days from the entry date.
+During this period, you can conduct substantial business activities including attending meetings and negotiations, signing contracts, conducting market research, attending conferences and exhibitions, exploring partnerships, and setting up business infrastructure.
+You shall not engage in any form of employment, business, profession, or occupation in Singapore during the validity of the STVP, unless you hold a valid work pass.
+What you cannot do includes receiving salary from Singapore sources or conducting commercial transactions as a Singapore-registered business without proper visa.
+For business activities requiring physical presence beyond the visa-free period or to actively operate your Singapore company, you must secure appropriate work pass such as EntrePass or Employment Pass.
 Many entrepreneurs use the initial 30-day period for incorporation and visa application preparation before returning to UAE while processing.

 Your 90-Day Action Roadmap